MicrosoftDocs/sql-docs/docs/reporting-services/report-design/images-report-builder-and-ssrs.md

 ---
-title: "Images (Report Builder) | Microsoft Docs"
+title: "Images in paginated reports (Report Builder) | Microsoft Docs"
-description: Find out about images as items in Report Builder.
+description: Find out about images as items in paginated reports in Report Builder.
 These items contain a reference to an image embedded in a report or stored in a database. ms.date: 06/24/2021 ms.prod: reporting-services ms.prod_service: "reporting-services-native"